nickphe/emulsion-analysis/README.md

 These "Voronoi circles" serve to segment the image into individual droplets, and provide the _dilute phase radius_ initial guess for the curve-fit of the droplet's corresponding "intensity profile".

 ### Dense phase radius guess
 Segmented droplets are then fed to *droplet_signal.py*, which collapses the droplet's intensity profile into two dimensions (intensity vs. radial position).
 This comprises the droplet's "signal".
 The droplet signal is filtered using a [Savitzky-Golay filter](https://pubs.acs.org/doi/10.1021/ac60214a047), and the global maximum of the second derivative of the signal is identified.
-This point typically corresponds with the "edge" of the dense phase, and is used as the initial guess of the _dense phase radius_ for the curve-fit.
+This point typically corresponds with the edge of the dense phase, and is used as the initial guess of the _dense phase radius_ for the curve-fit.

 ### Curve-fit
 Using the segmentation and initial guesses from the previous steps, the program iterates through every identified droplet, fitting a "double sphere intensity profile" to each droplet.
 The double sphere intensity profile is implemented in _fit.py_ and described by the functional form: